-Ahead of the upcoming Baselworld 2012 industry event, which is set for March, 2012, the Swiss watchmaker has announced its new Maurice Lacroix Pontos S Diving Chronograph (ref.
+Ahead of the upcoming Baselworld 2012 industry event, which is set for March 2012, the Swiss watchmaker has announced its new Maurice Lacroix Pontos S Diving Chronograph (ref.
 PT6008-SS002-332).
-Equipped with a highly-reliable self-winding movement, this dressy diving watch features the same elegant design we have seen in their other “Pontos” models, but has a little twist about it.
+Equipped with a highly-reliable self-winding movement, this dressy diver features the same elegant design we have seen in their other “Pontos” models but has a little twist about it.

 The twist in question is, of course, the nicely crafted rotating bezel that has the usual 60-minute diving scale painted on its flange and protected from the elements with a scratch-resistant sapphire crystal.

 As you can see on the pictures below, the 15-minute scale can be painted in varying colors depending on the color of the strap (it can even be monochrome if you like.)

 This kind of solution not only makes this watch less trivial, but also allows you to wear it both with a wetsuit (the watch is good for impressive 200 meters of water resistance!) and more formal attire, especially if you choose to keep the sober stainless steel bracelet that nicely combines polished and vertically brushed surfaces.

 However, if at some point you’ll decide that a colored NATO strap is what doctor ordered, you may need to buy a special strap/bracelet removal tool (usually less than 10 bucks on eBay) since there are no pinholes on the gadget’s lugs.

 Well, perhaps, with its body measuring above the average 43 millimeters in diameter, the new Pontos S is a bit too large to be used as a dress watch.
 However, it will look just great as a casual timekeeper.